-TL;DR: Historic, doomed vaudeville-turned-movie house thrown away by city government.
+TL;DR: Historic, doomed vaudeville-turned-movie house practically thrown away by the city government.

 Explore: Shortly before its death warrant was signed, an online auction company was brought in to spiff the place up and sell whatever was left inside… seats, screens, projection and audio equipment, light fixtures… everything.
-Unfortunately it seems this either never happened or was a total bust, as nearly everything but the snack bar equipment was left behind, and the power was (mostly, seemed like it was down a phase) still on by the time we got to it – months after this auction was to take place.
-It was the strangest thing getting in here one night, and finding all of the ceiling fans still spinning away for nobody, in the dead-middle of a typical frigid Chicago winter.
+Unfortunately it seems this either never happened or was a total bust, as nearly everything but the snack bar equipment was left behind, and the power was (mostly, seemed like it was down a phase) still on by the time we got to it – months after this auction ended.

 Decorative plaster – at this point, beginning to deteriorate – lines the balcony walls.
 Ornate wood fittings still adorn the balcony edges and above the emergency exits.
-Iron wall sconces could, at one point, be found on both levels but seem to have been already yanked from the seating area.
-The ones on the balcony still worked.
+Iron wall sconces could, at one point, be found on both levels but seemed to have been already yanked from the seating area.
+Most of the ones on the balcony were there and still worked.

-Less care was put into preserving what became theater two, however the aforementioned plaster continues even through the projection room, and some wood fittings near the stage were retained.
-The screen area is said to have inspired the set design for Sneak Previews – the televised movie review show hosted by famed Chicago movie critics, Gene Siskel and Roger Ebert.
-Some of the finer details of the larger theater continue into here, and the side exits feature more nice woodwork above, but the rest of the auditorium reeks of the mid-sixties tastes found in the remaining two theaters.
+Theater two is said to have inspired the set design for Sneak Previews – the televised movie review show hosted by famed Chicago movie critics, Gene Siskel and Roger Ebert.
+Some of the finer details of the larger theater continue into here, and the side exits feature more nice woodwork above, but the rest of the auditorium reeks of the 1970s tastes found elsewhere.
 The wall to the left of the stage is staggered a bit to accommodate a narrow emergency exit hallway for theater four.

-The third, and smallest, theater appears to have been crammed into the full width of the original stage from its vaudeville days.
-The main lights were dead in here, with only the runway lights and ceiling fans working – so I had to light paint this one, and climb atop the entry foyer just to get everything in view.
+The third, smallest theater appears to have been crammed into the full width of the original backstage area.
+The main lights were dead in here, with only the runway lights and ceiling fans working.
+I had to light paint this one, and climb atop the entry foyer just to get everything in view.

-Beneath this theater screen, hidden behind a stage panel, are stairs leading to the cobweb-infested basement, which still hid a couple of dressing rooms and mirrors from the vaudeville-era, complete with faded graffiti from a Yugoslavian & Spanish troupe dated October 30, 1927.
+Beneath this theater screen, hidden behind a stage panel, are stairs leading to the cobweb-infested basement, which still hid a couple of vaudeville-era dressing rooms and mirrors, complete with faded graffiti from a Yugoslavian & Spanish troupe dated October 30, 1927.
 The Alcyon Theater and Highland Park are faintly noted.
 There is more but I couldn’t make the words out.

-An employee door just beyond the entrance to the theater four leads to the balcony – which oddly was not a remnant of its vaudeville days.
-There was no seating up here – it served only as access to the projection booths and retail/office areas above the lobby.
+An employee door just beyond the entrance to the theater four leads to the balcony, which was not used for seating in its post-vaudeville life, and served only as access to the projection booths and studio/office areas above the lobby.
 All of which had long been cleaned out, already.
 Downstairs were two additional vacant retail spaces, but they were not accessible from the theater.

 I kept checking various breaker boxes throughout the theater to see if I could kick-on the non-working lights.
-Unfortunately none worked, however as I was preparing to bounce I came across a particular set in the box office… the marquee.
-I cracked open an outside door to see what kind of activity was in the area, and feeling the risk for alarm was minimal, gave it a whirl.
+Unfortunately none worked, however as I was preparing to bounce I particular set in the box office caught my attention… the marquee.
+I cracked open an outside door to see what kind of activity was in the area, and feeling the risk for alarm was minimal, threw the switch…

 It worked, and it would be the last time it was ever turned on…

-Now late into the night: I killed the lights, locked the place up and slipped back into darkness.
-No alarms, no nosy locals, no trouble at all with this one.
+Now late into the night: I killed the lights, locked the place up and slid back into darkness.
+No alarms, no nosy locals… surprisingly no trouble at all with this one.
 About a month later I learned the power was finally cut, and the city was inching closer toward bringing its demise.

 Sadly there was no effort since the failure of the Alcyon Foundation to save the Highland Park Theater, and the city finally moved to begin demolition in June 2018.
 They were not gentle… a sawzall was taken to the marquee to remove the “highland park” letters, and nearly everything still inside from this night is believed to have gone down with the ship.